-A judgment is good for ten or more years.
+A judgment is good for 10 or more years.

 How the Creditor Can Use the Judgment.

-Your creditor can take that judgment to a state official like a sheriff and request that the sheriff seize and sell some of your property to pay off the judgment.
-This is called "execution of a levy".
-You will feel mighty uncomfortable when a deputy knocks on your door with that piece of paper asking to see your plasma TV or the keys to your car.
+Your creditor can present the judgment against you to a sheriff, instructing him to seize and sell your property, to pay off judgments.
+This action, called "an execution of a levy," can be extremely unnerving.
+Imagine a deputy knocking on your door with that piece of paper, entitling him to take your plasma TV or drive off in your car.

-In some states, the creditor can even force the sale of your home or other real estate.
-At the very least, the judgment appears in the property records of your county.
-When you go to sell to or refinance the property, the title insurer will require that the judgment be paid in full from the proceeds.
+In some states, creditors can force the sale of your home.
+At the very least, the judgment appears in your county's the property records, so when you sell or refinance your property, the title insurer will require that the judgment be paid in full, from the proceeds.

 Judgments can disrupt your finances and your job, and they can prevent you from obtaining insurance, renting an apartment or gaining security clearances.
 Therefore it is well worth the effort it takes to defend lawsuits filed against you.